MicrosoftLearning/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab712copilot.md

 1. Check the **Flow details** and notice that the flow is now marked as **Succeeded** in the Flow run history.

+Congratulations!
+You have created a Power Automate cloud flow with the help of Copilot.